 We have seen the characters of How to Get Away with Murder do some horrible, questionable things, so much that it’s hard to imagine what the writers could possibly do to surprise us next.
 However, Bonnie mentioning that “there are worse things than murder” when talking about Frank is certainly a step in the right direction.

 How to Get Away with Murder has followed the same structure for its past two seasons: there’s the random cases of the week, the individual character arcs, and then there’s the overarching storyline that gets slowly unraveled through flashbacks.
-This is a formula that has made viewers and critics alike praise the show for their clever writing (after all, series in which you can speculate and theorize are much more fun), but it’s also become a reason for criticism for how confusing it can get sometimes.
+This is a formula that has made viewers and critics alike praise the show for its clever writing (after all, series in which you can speculate and theorize are much more fun), but it’s also become a reason for criticism for how confusing it can get sometimes.
 So far, this season is getting it right.

 We’re only two episodes in and the mysteries are already piling up.
 Frank has always been the least developed character of the series, and not for nothing.
 He’s always been mysterious, but it’s quite interesting that Season 3 is when he has the biggest role in the story, even though he barely appears in it.
 With the subtle revelation that Sam was his doctor in prison, it’s fair to assume that Frank was a psychopath that had been doing Annalise’s dirty jobs all this time.
 If that’s not a reason for Laurel to fall out of love with him, I don’t know what is.